Vegosvar/vegoguide-api/README.md

 $ cp config.sample.mjs config.mjs
 ```

-Edit `config.json` with a text editor and configure the properties
+Edit `config.mjs` with a text editor and configure the properties

 ## Genererate sample data